iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted142002/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> Two households for which I brought over groceries and other necessities have multiple people who have tested positive in their house and who I was within 10' of since they tested positive.
+I have yet to receive a notification of exposure over 30 days since exposure.<br> :date: __2021-01-30 20:19:53__

 > Upd: no help.
 No word.
 Did I expect better for installing this and proviso to contribute? surprisingly i did.
 2stars remain.
 Giving this a 2 for intent, my Android version doesn't work.
 My roomie's version on iPhone works fine.
 Is there a setting that I can check?
 Please help app developers.<br> :date: __2021-01-19 21:02:39__

 > this will work great if every single family get this app. now, 4 families got infected around my house and the app did not hit any allert<br> :date: __2021-01-18 20:28:51__